shashank3959/me759-final-project/README.md

 | Multinomial         | IMDb (Movie Sentiment Classification) | 2      |
 | Complement          | IMDb (Movie Sentiment Classification) | 3      |

+The results will be generated in a \*-<jobid>-.out file in the same folder.

 ---
 ### Running on Windows/Mac/Ubuntu
 #### OpenMP accelerated version